Jacksonville Brain Injury Attorneys

 People who experience a brain injury may not show signs or symptoms immediately, so they and others may conclude that they were not injured.
 It is therefore crucial for injured people and their loved ones to know what to look for when there has been an injury involving the head.

-Research which been compiled by the CDC on the causes, frequency and effects of TBI have reported the following:
+Research which been compiled by the CDC on the causes, frequency and effects of brain injury have reported the following:

 Concussions are caused when the brain receives trauma from a sudden movement or momentum change.
 Blood vessels in the brain may overstretch, and cranial nerves occasionally get damaged.